mcruz206/LearnAI-Bootcamp/lab02.2_testing_bots/docs/3_Direct Line Testing.md

 1. Open the project from code\core-DirectLine and import the solution in Visual Studio.

 2. In the DirectLineBot solution, you will find two projects: DirectLineBot and DirectLineSampleClient.
-Publish DirectLineBot.
+You can choose to use the published bot (from the earlier labs) or publish DirectLineBot for this lab.

 DirectLineSampleClient is the client that will send messages to the bot.